-- 1) Does your current POS system facility offer "day charges?" - 2) Do you have an area in the club that could serve as a "concierge" check-in to welcome golfers and inform them of the privileges they are being extended? - 3) Do you have a "snack bar" on the course that is part of the network or could you add wireless connectivity to the beverage carts?
+- 1) Does your current POS system facility offer day charges? - 2) Do you have an area in the club that could serve as a "concierge" check-in to welcome golfers and inform them of the privileges they are being extended? - 3) Do you have a "snack bar" on the course that is part of the network or could you add wireless connectivity to the beverage carts?

-#23: Check in & Hot Towels
+#23: Check in and Hot Towels

+Hakone CC

-Hakone CC Fuji, Japan Private
+Fuji, Japan

+Private

+Green Fee: \$\$\$\$

-The golfer is "made" a member for the day with charging privileges that stimulates purchases.
+The golfer is made a member for the day with charging privileges that stimulate purchases.

-Hot towels at the 14th hole tea house is unique and differentiating.
+Hot towels at the 14th hole tea house are unique and differentiating.